In this document

 The simulation outputs

-The result of the simulation is the power output of the PV power plant, referred to as PVOUT.
+The result of the simulation is the power output of the energy system, referred to as PVOUT.
 It is quantified both in absolute numbers, and as specific PVOUT, normalized to installed capacity of the power plant.

 The simulation results are visualized in numerous charts and tables in the Solargis Evaluate Analysis section.
 The data are categorized and segregated into different units with a data interpretation guide included for every presented value, making the data easy to understand and interpret.